Keep up to date with new releases, and enjoy free vignettes, delivered right to your email!

 This novella is found in:

-Then Missy Leason re-enters his life.
+Since discovering his heritage, Alaskan bush pilot Tad Maxwell has been torn between two worlds—human and wolf.
+He’s close to giving up on his dreams when Missy Leason suddenly re-enters his life.
 Ten years ago, their teenage attraction never went beyond hand-holding.
-Now their chemistry is off the charts, pushing him closer to the step he’s not sure it’s safe to take, especially with a human.
+Now their chemistry is off the charts, pushing him closer to a step he’s not sure it’s safe to take, especially with a human.

 Copyright © 2009 Vivian Arend

 All rights reserved — a Samhain Publishing, Ltd. publication